Satire is a lesson, parody is a game. — Nabokov

 L14: ‘Signifying nothing’ is of course MacBeth (V,5); its reversal prompted in part by Jorge Luis Borges “Everyone and No One” take on Shakespeare.
 The rhyme then determined how the end of L13 must fall.

 This may be atypical in coming together in a single draft (though one separated in time), with only the third quatrain requiring any roughing (or is it smoothing?), and in seeming all of a piece despite being constructed in chunks.
 Another point is that much of the cleverness wasn’t evident until after I’d written it down.
 But whether such experience is common to real poets, I wouldn’t know.

 by David Haan

 Copyright © 2008 Spinozoblue and David Haan.
 All rights reserved.
-The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission of Spinozablue, Inc.
+The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, without the prior written permission of Spinozablue.